Tips

 Caching compilation results

 When invoked with identical input files, the C compiler will take a long time and require a lot of CPU to compile over and over.
 Make sure to have ccache installed and configured when using gcc.
-It will make repeated compilations much faster, even if things are not yet not perfect, i.e. changes to the program can cause many C files to change, requiring a new compilation instead of using the cached result.
+It will make repeated compilations much faster, even if things are not yet perfect, i.e. changes to the program can cause many C files to change, requiring a new compilation instead of using the cached result.

 On Windows, with the included MinGW64 Nuitka supports using ccache.exe and will offer to download from an official source and use it automatically, and using that is recommended for Windows, as other versions are known to very often have severe quality issues; for example, they spuriously cause errors or hang indefinitely or don’t work at all.

 Nuitka will pick up ccache if located in system PATH, and it will also be possible to provide if by setting NUITKA_CCACHE_BINARY to the full path of the binary.
-This is for use in CI systems where things might be non-standard.
+This is for use in CI systems where environments might be non-standard.

 For the MSVC compilers and ClangCL setups, using the clcache is automatic and included in Nuitka.